janus-idp/backstage-plugins/plugins/scaffolder-annotator-action/README.md

 yarn workspace backend add @janus-idp/backstage-scaffolder-backend-module-annotator
 ```

-### Registering the annotator action plugin with the new backend system
+### Registering the annotator action plugin with the backend system

-To install the module into the [new backend system](https://backstage.io/docs/backend-system/), add the following into the `packages/backend/src/index.ts` file:
+To install the module into the [backend system](https://backstage.io/docs/backend-system/), add the following into the `packages/backend/src/index.ts` file:

 ```ts title="packages/backend/src/index.ts
 const backend = createBackend();